ChiquitaV2/vpn-rotator/docs/getting-started.md

 ./vpn-rotator-connector --config connector.yaml connect
 ```

 This will connect your device to the VPN.
+The connection process is asynchronous:

+1. The connector sends a connection request to the rotator service
+2. The service returns a request ID immediately (HTTP 202 Accepted)
+3. The connector polls the status endpoint every 2 seconds
+4. Progress updates are logged as the connection advances through phases:
+    - Initializing (0%)
+    - Validating request (10%)
+    - Selecting node (20%)
+    - Provisioning node if needed (40%)
+    - Configuring peer (60%)
+    - Activating connection (80%)
+    - Completed (100%)
+5. Once completed, the WireGuard configuration is applied automatically

-If no node is active, the rotator service will automatically provision one for
+If no node is active, the rotator service will automatically provision one during the process.
+The entire connection
-you.
+typically completes within 2-5 minutes for new node provisioning, or a few seconds if an active node is available.

 ## 5. Development